 It's not as cheap as other metals such as silver or zinc.

-Still, its beauty and value make anything made from it extremely valuable and highly wanted by collectors, mainstream people, and people who have special preferences when it comes to their jewelry accessories and gold bars & coins.
+Still, its beauty and the value of a pure fineness of gold make anything made from it extremely valuable and highly wanted by collectors, mainstream people, and people who have special preferences when it comes to their jewelry accessories and gold bars & coins.

 Even though 18k gold sounds great to those who pay attention only to numbers instead of the actual material used for their pieces,